 - Expressive Arts and Design

-At Kippax Greenfield Primary School, these areas are delivered through our inquiry curriculum.
+These areas are delivered throughout our curriculum units and linked closely together.
 They are equally important and depend on each other.
-All areas are delivered through a balance of direct teaching, adult led and child initiated activities.
+All areas are delivered through a balance of adult led and child initiated activities.

-Class Reception have their own outdoor area used all year round, in all weathers.
+The EYFS classes have their own outdoor area used all year round in all weathers.
 Being outdoors encourages learning in different ways.
 It offers the children more opportunities to be creative and explore on a larger scale as well as to be physically active linking the indoors and outdoors together.